ishac3105/Customer_Segmentation_using_K-Means_Clustering/README.md

 ### step involved in the project in detail:

-1. Importing Libraries
+#### 1. Importing Libraries

-Objective: Import necessary Python libraries that provide functionalities for data manipulation, analysis, visualization, and machine learning.

 Libraries:

-pandas: Used for data manipulation and analysis.
+----pandas: Used for data manipulation and analysis.

-numpy: Provides support for large multi-dimensional arrays and matrices.
+----numpy: Provides support for large multi-dimensional arrays and matrices.

-matplotlib: Used for creating static, animated, and interactive visualizations.
+----matplotlib: Used for creating static, animated, and interactive visualizations.

-seaborn: A visualization library based on matplotlib, providing a high-level interface for drawing attractive and informative statistical graphics.
+----seaborn: A visualization library based on matplotlib, providing a high-level interface for drawing attractive and informative statistical graphics.

-sklearn.cluster.KMeans: Implements the K-means clustering algorithm.
+----sklearn.cluster.KMeans: Implements the K-means clustering algorithm.

-sklearn.preprocessing.StandardScaler: Standardizes features by removing the mean and scaling to unit variance.
+----sklearn.preprocessing.StandardScaler: Standardizes features by removing the mean and scaling to unit variance.

-2. Loading and Inspecting the Dataset
+#### 2. Loading and Inspecting the Dataset

-Objective: Load the dataset into a pandas DataFrame and perform initial inspection to understand its structure and content.

-Steps:

-Load the CSV file into a pandas DataFrame.
+----Load the CSV file into a pandas DataFrame.

-Display the first few rows to get a glimpse of the data.
+----Display the first few rows to get a glimpse of the data.

-Use info() to get a concise summary of the DataFrame, including data types and non-null values.
+----Use info() to get a concise summary of the DataFrame, including data types and non-null values.

-Use describe() to get summary statistics of the numerical features.
+----Use describe() to get summary statistics of the numerical features.

-3. Exploratory Data Analysis (EDA)
+#### 3. Exploratory Data Analysis (EDA)

-Objective: Perform EDA to understand the distribution and relationships of features in the dataset.

-Steps:

-Check for missing values to ensure data quality.
+----Check for missing values to ensure data quality.

-Visualize the distributions of key features (Age, Annual Income, Spending Score) to understand their spread and central tendencies.
+----Visualize the distributions of key features (Age, Annual Income, Spending Score) to understand their spread and central tendencies.

-Use pair plots to visualize relationships between features.
+----Use pair plots to visualize relationships between features.

-Create a correlation heatmap to see the relationships between numerical features.
+----Create a correlation heatmap to see the relationships between numerical features.

-4. Data Preprocessing
+#### 4. Data Preprocessing

-Objective: Prepare the data for clustering by selecting relevant features and standardizing them.

-Steps:

-Select the features that will be used for clustering (e.g., Annual Income (k$), Spending Score (1-100)).
+----Select the features that will be used for clustering (e.g., Annual Income (k$), Spending Score (1-100)).

-Standardize the features to have a mean of 0 and a variance of 1 using StandardScaler.
+----Standardize the features to have a mean of 0 and a variance of 1 using StandardScaler.
 This ensures that all features contribute equally to the distance calculations in K-means.

-5. Determining Optimal Number of Clusters using Elbow Method
+#### 5. Determining Optimal Number of Clusters using Elbow Method

-Objective: Find the optimal number of clusters (K) for K-means clustering using the Elbow Method.

-Steps:

-Run K-means for a range of cluster numbers (e.g., 1 to 10).
+----Run K-means for a range of cluster numbers (e.g., 1 to 10).

-Calculate the Within-Cluster Sum of Square (WCSS) for each K.
+----Calculate the Within-Cluster Sum of Square (WCSS) for each K.

-Plot the WCSS values against the number of clusters.
+----Plot the WCSS values against the number of clusters.
 The "elbow" point, where the rate of decrease sharply slows, indicates the optimal number of clusters.

-6. Applying K-means Clustering
+#### 6. Applying K-means Clustering

-Objective: Apply K-means clustering to segment the customers into distinct groups.

-Steps:

-Use the optimal number of clusters identified from the Elbow Method.
+----Use the optimal number of clusters identified from the Elbow Method.

-Fit the K-means algorithm to the standardized data.
+----Fit the K-means algorithm to the standardized data.

-Assign cluster labels to each data point and add these labels to the original DataFrame.
+----Assign cluster labels to each data point and add these labels to the original DataFrame.

-7. Visualizing and Interpreting Clusters
+#### 7. Visualizing and Interpreting Clusters

-Objective: Visualize the clusters and interpret their characteristics.

-Steps:
-Create scatter plots to visualize the clusters.
+----Create scatter plots to visualize the clusters.

-Plot the centroids of each cluster to understand their central points.
+----Plot the centroids of each cluster to understand their central points.

-Examine the characteristics of each cluster by analyzing summary statistics of the original features.
+----Examine the characteristics of each cluster by analyzing summary statistics of the original features.

+## Conclusion

+This comprehensive process enables the segmentation of customers based on their purchasing behavior, facilitating targeted marketing strategies and improved customer satisfaction.
+By understanding the distinct characteristics of each cluster, businesses can tailor their approaches to better meet the needs and preferences of different customer segments.